Backblaze/b2-sdk-python/doc/markup-test.rst

   >=4.5.6;<5.0.0

-.. note:: b2sdk.*._something and b2sdk.*.*._something, having a name which begins with an underscore, are NOT considred public interface.
+.. note:: b2sdk.*._something and b2sdk.*.*._something, having a name which begins with an underscore, are NOT considered public interface.

 Protected
 ~~~~~~~~~

-Things which sometimes might be necssary to use that are NOT considered public interface (and may change in a non-major version):
+Things which sometimes might be necessary to use that are NOT considered public interface (and may change in a non-major version):
 * B2Session
 * B2RawHTTPApi
 * B2Http